 Unilateral elevation of IOP was achieved by instilling the aqueous chamber of the eye with Balanced Salt Solution through an IV infusion set.
 The level of IOP was maintained for 60 minutes, controlled by IOP measurements using a veterinary rebound tonometer (Tonovet).
 Retinas were isolated and dissociated using papain solution according to the laboratory protocol.
 The resulting cell suspension was stained with FITC-conjugated antibody against CD90.2 protein expressed specifically on RGCs.
 CD90.2 positive cells were then sorted on the NanoCellect WOLF Cell Sorter to gently sort the very fragile RGCs.
 Finally, ATAC-seq protocol was applied on cell suspensions isolated from both the wild-type and variant strain, which were either sham and IOP treated.

 Traditionally, RGCs have been difficult to sort due to their fragile nature.
 Now, the NanoCellect WOLF Cell Sorter offers an opportunity to sort sensitive cell types and prepare a higher quality sample than conventional practices.
 The NanoCellect WOLF Cell Sorter identified and separated on average 11% of CD90.2 positive cells in each genotype, before and after the IOP elevation.
 After completing ATAC-seq protocol, differential chromatin accessibility patterns were observed between the wild-type sham and IOP treated groups.
 These alterations to chromatin accessibility can be used to assess nucleosome mapping, transcription factor occupancy, as well as identify ectopically active regions in pathological conditions.
-The NanoCellect WOLF Cell Sorter facilitates the preparation of population-specific cell suspensions suitable for advanced genomic analyses, like ATAC-seq.Download PDF
+The NanoCellect WOLF Cell Sorter facilitates the preparation of population-specific cell suspensions such as neurons suitable for advanced genomic analyses, like ATAC-seq.Download PDF